Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

 With the knowledge of the phase diagram, we concentrate on an isolated system with the total energy $E$ fixed.
 The time evolution is given by the Hamiltonian equation

 Note that

-For conserving energy, we assume the Neumann boundary condition in the $x$-direction:
+For conserving energy, we assume the Neumann boundary condition in the $x$ direction:

-for any $y$, and periodic boundary conditions in the $y$-direction.
+for any $y$, and periodic boundary conditions in the $y$ direction.

 We start from initial conditions with a single interface {and solve the Hamiltonian equation} \eqref{Hamil} until {an equilibrium state is realized} \cite{SM}.
-Figure \ref{fig:order-snapshot}(a) shows a snapshot of the local order parameter $\hat{m}(\Vec{r})$ in equilibrium.
-It shows an interface parallel to the $y$-axis.
+Figure \ref{fig:order-snapshot}(a) shows a snapshot of the local order parameter $\hat{m}(\Vec{r})$ in equilibrium with an interface parallel to the $y$ axis minimizing the interfacial energy.
 We thus discuss the one-dimensional profile by using the average over $y$ defined by \eqref{Ax}.